-Sentiment Analysis to automatically get feedback data insights
+Sentiment Analysis to get automatically feedback data insights

-- What particular hotel is having bad reputation between your customers
+- What particular hotel is having bad reputation

 - What areas are working better, e.g. satisfaction with lunch menu